Apple’s iOS 14.4 update could have a tremendous impact on your iPhone 8 or iPhone 8 Plus’ performance.

 If you don’t have a lot of time to devote to the pre-installation process, you’ll want to at least spend time making sure all of your data is backed up properly.

-iOS 14.1 is treating our iPhone 8 well, but others have run into problems.
-Some of these issues are brand new, others have carried over from iOS 14.0.1, iOS 14.0, and iOS 13.
+iOS 14.4 is treating our iPhone 8 well, but others have run into problems.
+Some of these issues are brand new, others have carried over from older versions of iOS 14.

 The current list of iOS 14 problems includes weird battery drain, crashes, various issues with first and third-party apps, Touch ID issues, Exchange issues, Wi-Fi issues, UI lag, and more.

-This is an early list and we expect it to grow as more people download iOS 14.1.
-If you’re feeling leery, it might be a good idea to wait for Apple’s next batch of fixes.
+We expect the list of problems to grow as more people download iOS 14.4.
+If you’re feeling leery, you might want to wait for Apple’s next batch of fixes.

-If you do run into an issue with the software there’s a very good chance you’ll be able to solve the problem on your own.
+That said, if you do run into an issue with the software, there’s a very good chance you’ll be able to solve the problem on your own.

-We’ve released our list of fixes for the most common iOS 14 problems and it’s a great place to start if you don’t have an encyclopedia of remedies stored inside your head.
+We’ve released a list of fixes for the most common iOS 14 problems and it’s a great place to start if you don’t have an encyclopedia of remedies stored inside your head.